-3. Having regard to the rapid deterioration of the situation in Somalia and the heavy loss of human life and widespread material damage resulting from the conflict in the country, the UNSC passed a number of resolutions since 1992 to implement a range of sanctions against Somalia.
-The current framework for the sanctions was set out in

-UNSCR 733 adopted in January 1992, UNSCR 1844 adopted in November 2008 and UNSCR 2036 adopted in February 2012.
-They concern general arms embargo, travel ban, financial restriction, arms embargo in respect of persons or entities designated by the Committee established under paragraph 11 of UNSCR 751 ("the Committee"), and charcoal ban.

-4. Pursuant to the instructions of the MFA, the HKSAR implemented the sanctions against Somalia in relevant UNSCRs through the United Nations Sanctions (Somalia) Regulation (Cap.
-537 sub. leg.
-AN) ("the existing Regulation").
+- 3. Having regard to the heavy loss of human lives and widespread material damages resulting from the conflict in Somalia, the UNSC passed a number of resolutions since 1992 to implement a range of sanctions against Somalia.
+The current framework for the sanctions was set out in UNSCR 733 adopted in January 1992, UNSCR 1844 adopted in November 2008 and UNSCR 2036 adopted in February 2012.
+They include general arms embargo1, as well as travel ban2, financial sanctions3 and arms embargo4 in respect of persons or entities designated by the Committee established under paragraph 11 of UNSCR 751 (the Committee), and charcoal ban5.
+No time limits on these sanctions have been prescribed in the relevant UNSCRs, whereas provisions related to certain exceptions to arms embargo and financial sanctions expired at midnight on 15 November 2016. - 4.
+Pursuant to the instructions of the MFA, the HKSAR implemented the sanctions against Somalia through the United Nations Sanctions (Somalia) Regulation (Cap.
+537AN) ("the existing Regulation").

-UNSCR 2244

-- 5. Determining that the situation in Somalia continues to constitute a threat to international peace and security in the region, the UNSC adopted UNSCR 2244 on 23 October 2015.
-The UNSC, inter alia, decided that - (a) the provisions set out in paragraph 2 of UNSCR 2142 be renewed until 15 November 2016 (paragraph 2 of UNSCR 2244 refers);

-&lt;sup>1 Paragraph 5 of UNSCR 733 imposes a general and complete embargo on all deliveries of weapons and military equipment to Somalia.
+1 Paragraph 5 of UNSCR 733 imposes a general and complete embargo on all deliveries of weapons and military equipment to Somalia.
 Exceptions to the measures are set out in paragraphs 7, 10 and 11 of resolution 2111 and paragraph 2 of UNSCR 2142.

-&lt;sup>2 Paragraph 1 of UNSCR 1844 provides for the prohibition against the entry into or transit through the territory of Member States by individuals designated by the Committee.
+2 Paragraph 1 of UNSCR 1844 provides for the prohibition against the entry into or transit through the territory of Member States by individuals designated by the Committee.
 Exceptions to the measure are set out in paragraph 2 of UNSCR 1844.

-&lt;sup>3 Paragraph 3 of UNSCR 1844 provides for the freezing of funds, other financial assets and economic resources owned or controlled, directly or indirectly, by individuals or entities designated by the Committee, or by the individuals or entities acting on their behalf or at their direction, or by entities owned or controlled by them, and the prohibition against making available any funds, financial assets or economic resources to or for the benefit of such individuals or entities.
+3 Paragraph 3 of UNSCR 1844 provides for the freezing of funds, other financial assets and economic resources owned or controlled, directly or indirectly, by individuals or entities designated by the Committee, or by the individuals or entities acting on their behalf or at their direction, or by entities owned or controlled by them, and the prohibition against making available any funds, financial assets or economic resources to or for the benefit of such individuals or entities.
 Exceptions to the measure are set out in paragraph 4 of UNSCR 1844 and paragraph 41 of 2182.

-&lt;sup>4 Paragraph 7 of UNSCR 1844 provides for the prohibition against the direct or indirect supply, sale or transfer of weapons and military equipment to individuals or entities designated by the Committee, as well as the direct or indirect supply of technical assistance or training, financial and other assistance related to military activities or to the supply, sale, transfer, manufacture, maintenance or use of weapons and military equipment.
+4 Paragraph 7 of UNSCR 1844 provides for the prohibition against the direct or indirect supply, sale or transfer of weapons and military equipment to individuals or entities designated by the Committee, as well as the direct or indirect supply of technical assistance or training, financial and other assistance related to military activities or to the supply, sale, transfer, manufacture, maintenance or use of weapons and military equipment.

-&lt;sup>5 Paragraph 22 of UNSCR 2036 provides for the prohibition against the direct or indirect import of charcoal from Somalia, whether or not such charcoal originated in Somalia.
+5 Paragraph 22 of UNSCR 2036 provides for the prohibition against the direct or indirect import of charcoal from Somalia, whether or not such charcoal originated in Somalia.